-I have known a lot of people in my life and I have never known a person (male or female) who could say (without lying) that they never lie (Psalm 5:9, 1st John 1:10).
-Even otherwise decent people lie on occasion.
+I have known a lot of people in my life and I have never known a person (male or female) who could say, without lying they never lie (Psalm 5:9, 1st John 1:10).
+Even decent people lie on occasion.
 People lie for a multitude of reasons.
 Sometimes people lie because telling a lie is less complicated than telling the truth.
 Sometimes people lie because it benefits them in some way.
 Sometimes people lie to avoid hurting other people’s feelings.
 Sometimes people lie to avoid conflicts.
 Sometimes people lie to inflame conflicts or because telling a lie advances a personal agenda they have.
 Some people tell lies because they have underlying mental health issues that need to be dealt with.
-Because it is categorically true that all people lie (at least occasionally).
+Because it is categorically true that all people lie, at least occasionally.
 Serious allegations should be thoroughly investigated before anyone (male or female) is simply believed.

 It is simply unfair to believe one group of people over another group of people simply because of their DNA.
 If we as a society choose to “believe all women” without clear-cut evidence that individual women are telling the truth about a particular situation we will be guilty of perpetuating injustice and oppression on another group of people (in this case men).
 Societies that encourage oppression and injustice tend to have very messy revolutions.
 Revolutions rarely end well.
 We do not want a revolution.